kruftt/carnac/README.md

 store.state.arr
 > [ 0, 7, 1, 5, 6, 8, 9 ]
 ```
-`perform` returns both the results of calling the mutator methods and an inverse sequence of operations:
+`perform` returns both the results of each function call and an inverse mutator object:
 ```ts
 result
 > {